 - Stress levels

-- Longstanding physical and emotional difficulties
+- Longstanding physical/ emotional difficulties

 - Re-establishing balance

-- General wellbeing and deeper relaxation
+- General wellbeing and deeper levels of relaxation and sleep.

 What happens in a Craniosacral Therapy session?

 A CST session is a safe and quiet space where your body can relax.
 In response to the light contacts used by a Craniosacral therapist, painful old patterns of contraction begin to release and dissolve, resulting in a general feeling of heightened well-being.
 There is a sense of expansion and softening throughout the body.

 CST aims to promote healthy function throughout the body-mind, and is suitable for all age groups.
 Babies and young children are particularly responsive to this gentle, non-invasive way of working.

 A CST session takes place with you, the client, fully clothed.
 The practitioner either sits or stands, and makes light contacts at various places on the body throughout the session.
 Care is taken that each touch is comfortable.
 For anyone who is unable to lie down, treatment can be done in a chair